Pain and practical planets by Holiday Mathis - Boston Herald - Go Tech Daily

 hhd@get.creators.com (Holiday Mathis)

 The gurus suggest that others do not hurt us, but rather bring out the pain that is already in us.
 Maybe, but at the moment of pain, people usually don’t look too deeply into the case.
-That is why working on ourselves is so much easier if we are not completely fooled at the moment.
+That is why working on ourselves is so much easier if we are not currently in a wide area.
 For example, now, while practical earth sign energy rules.

 ARIES (March 21 – April 19).
 Do you.
-What they want from you and what you want to give may not exactly match now, but as you continue to do your thing, they learn to expect and want what you want to deliver.
+What they want from you and what you want to give may not exactly match, but if you keep doing it, they will learn to expect and want what you want to deliver.

 TAURUS (April 20 to May 20).
-Why did you start this pursuit at all?
+Why did you even start to strive for this?
 It is interesting to note now that you are a million emotional miles away from those early impulses that had to do with impressing a certain person …

 CANCER (June 22 – July 22).
 Before wasting your time longing for what was, consider whether it was real or not.
 It is human nature to give the past a sentimental twist.
 Why not make things more active and stand in the present instead?